UriKatsirPrivate/prompt-playground/README.md

             * The service account should have _Cloud Run Invoker_ and _Vertex AI User_ permissions.
         * Replace ARTIFACT_REGISTRY_NAME with your own.
 (The repository should already exist.)
         * Replace GOOGLE_CLOUD_PROJECT with your own.
+        * Note the allow-unauthenticated and ingress settings.
     * Execute deploy.sh to deploy the code to Cloud Run.
-* Once the UI is running, enter your project is in the side bar
+* Once the UI is running, enter your project id in the side bar